 Figure 4 illustrates the correlation of $-d\rho/dT$ with ρ{00}/T_b .
-In this study, most of metal elements followed the correlation.
-In Fig.4, our measured data of refractory metals22-26) and those of rare earth elements were also plotted.
-Our data of rare earths, as well as those for other refractory metals, showed a good agreement with Steinberg's relation.
+In this study, most of the metal elements followed this correlation.
+In Fig.4, our measured data of refractory metals23-27) and those of rare earth elements were also plotted.
+Our data for the rare earths, except that for cerium, showed a good agreement with Steinberg's relation.